-As described in Section 16 of Attachment K of the OATT, NESCOE may submit a request for the ISO to conduct a Longer-Term Transmission Study (LTTS).
+As described in Section 16 of Attachment K of the OATT, NESCOE may submit a written request for the ISO to conduct a Longer-Term Transmission Study (LTTS).
 The LTTS will identify high-level concepts of transmission infrastructure and, if requested, high-level cost estimates that could meet State-identified Requirements specified in the request based on state-identified scenarios and timeframes, which may extend beyond the five-to-ten year planning horizon.
-A request for an LTTS may be submitted to the ISO no earlier than 6 months from conclusion of the prior study.
-The conclusion of the previous study will typically be the issuance of a report or NESCOE indicating they want to terminate the study.
+A request for an LTTS may be submitted to the ISO no earlier than 6 months from conclusion of the prior cycle, which includes a LTTS, follow-on studies, and any associated competitive solicitations.
 The LTTS request shall identify the State-identified Requirements that serve as the basis of the request by being a legal requirement, mandate or policy of a New England State or local government; the proposed objectives of the study; and the scenarios and timeframe(s) proposed for use in the study.
+Additionally, the ISO, at its sole discretion, may collaborate with and provide technical support to NESCOE or the New England states in connection with the states' procurements, and efforts to secure federal funding for transmission investments.